 Zinc is important in the healthy functioning of our bodies, but too much of it can create hair loss.
 Zinc helps build cells and it keeps our hormones balanced.
 It also assists with the assimilation of other vitamins, and it assists the body with assimilating protein, all of which are important for growing hair.

 However, Zinc can also raise the level of the hormone DHT (Dihydrotestosterone).
-DHT is considered the primary culprit for hair loss in both men and women.
+DHT is considered the primary culprit for pattern baldness in both men and women.
 It is a chemical that is derived from testosterone.

 Testosterone in and of itself is not the problem; the problem is caused by the level of DHT that can bind to certain receptors in the hair follicles within the scalp.
 DHT can cause hair follicles to shrink, and this can lead to male (or female) pattern baldness.

 It can happen to both men and women, since women also have a certain amount of testosterone in their bodies.
-Although women have a much smaller amount of testosterone, even this small amount can cause DHT to create hair loss.
+Although women have a much smaller amount of testosterone, even this small amount can cause DHT to aggaravte further thinning.

 So for men, this is obviously an even bigger problem, since the amount of testosterone in their bodies is much higher.
-Even if the levels are “normal” according to a blood test, DHT can still create a hair loss problem.
+Even if the levels are “normal” according to a blood test, DHT can still create a hair problems.

-Because there is such a delicate balance between the hormones in the body, if there is a drop in the “female” hormone (estrogen), the “male” hormone (androgen), can become more dominant, thereby leading to the problem of hair loss.
+Because there is such a delicate balance between the hormones in the body, if there is a drop in the “female” hormone (estrogen), the “male” hormone (androgen), can become more dominant, thereby leading to the problem of hair thinning and recession.